Points and Per Se: Perks of the management consulting lifestyle

 While not unique to management consulting, it’s nice nonetheless.

-You won’t be getting the latest MacBook Air, but you can expect a top-of-the-line corporate laptop (such as a Lenovo Thinkpad) plus all sorts of related gear (eg, wireless mice, portable USB drives).
+You won’t be getting the latest MacBook Pro, but you can expect a top-of-the-line corporate laptop (such as a Lenovo Thinkpad) plus all sorts of related gear (eg, wireless mice, premium cloud storage access).

 4. Business-class flights and significant others

 Back to the topic of consulting travel.
 At most consulting firms, you’re entitled to business-class flights on longer trips (don’t expect it for a NYC-Boston shuttle).
 The benefits are obvious – more frequent flier points (to be covered later), vastly better food, and the ability to actually use your laptop without needing to grotesquely contort your body.